-- 1. Determination of fees.
-The city commission will determine the fees to accompany all applications submitted under this chapter. - 2.
-Fees to be paid.
-No application can be processed until the established fee has been paid. - D. Determination of Sufficiency. - 1.
-Determination of sufficiency.
-Within seven days following receipt of the application, the community development director will determine if the application is complete. - Determined insufficient.
-If the community development director determines the application is not sufficient, a notice will be provided to the applicant specifying the deficiencies.
+- 2. Determined insufficient.
+If the Zoning Administrator determines the application is not sufficient, a notice will be provided to the applicant specifying the deficiencies.
 If the applicant fails to correct the deficiencies within 60 days, the application will be considered withdrawn. - E. Scheduling of public hearing.
-When an application for development approval is subject to a public hearing, the community development director will ensure that the public hearing is scheduled by the decision-making body reviewing the application. - F. Public Notification.
-All applications for development approval requiring public hearings must comply with the Michigan Statutes, Table 71-N, and the other provisions of this section. - 1.
+When an application for development approval is subject to a public hearing, the zoning administrator will ensure that the public hearing is scheduled by the decisionmaking body reviewing the application. - F. Public Notification.
+All applications for development approval requiring public hearings must comply with the Michigan Statutes, Table 71-U, and the other provisions of this section. - 1.
 Content.
 All notices for public hearings must: - a.
 Identify application.
 Identify the application and the name, address, and telephone number of the applicant or the applicant's agent. - b.
 Date, time, and place of public hearing.
 Indicate the date, time and place of the public hearing. - c.
 Location.
 Describe the land involved by street address or by legal description and nearest cross street, and area (size). - d.
 Describe nature and scope of application.
 Describe the nature, scope, and purpose of the application. - e.
 Notify public where they may be heard.
 Include a statement that the public may appear at the public hearing, be heard, and submit evidence and written comments with respect to the application. - f.
 Written comments.
 Include a statement describing where written comments will be received prior to the public hearing. - 2.
 Published notice.
-When the provisions of this chapter require that notice be published, the applicant is responsible for preparing the content of the notice and publishing the notice in a newspaper of general circulation that has been selected by the city. - 3.
+When the provisions of this chapter require that notice be published, the city is responsible for preparing the content of the notice and publishing the notice in a newspaper of general circulation that has been selected by the city, and paid for by the applicant. - 3.
 Written notice. - a.
 General.
 When this chapter requires that written notice be provided, the applicant is responsible for preparing and mailing the written notice.
-Notice will be mailed to: - i.
-All property owners and occupants of the land subject to the application.
+Notice will be mailed to: - All property owners and occupants of the land subject to the application. - ii.

-- ii.
 All property owners, and occupants of structures within 300 feet of the boundary of the land subject to the application. - iii.
 All neighborhood organizations, public utility companies, railroads, and other persons who have requested to receive notice by mail. - iv.
 For appeals of administrative decisions or requests seeking an interpretation of this chapter not involving a specific parcel of property, notice under Sec.
-71-32 F 2 is sufficient. - v.
-Failure to give proper notice does not invalidate a proceeding unless mandated by state law. - b.
+71-34 F 2 is sufficient. - v.
+Failure to give proper notice does not invalidate a proceeding unless mandated by state law.

+- b.
 Notice by mail.
 Notice will be deemed given when deposited during normal business hours for delivery with the United States postal service or other private or public delivery service as first class or similar mail. - G. Timing of notice.
-Unless otherwise provided in the Michigan statutes and laws or this chapter, notice will be provided as shown in Table 71-N.
+Unless otherwise provided in the Michigan statutes and laws or this chapter, notice will be provided as shown in Table 71-U.

-TABLE 71-N NOTICE TIMING Application Notice Required Аррпсацоп Written Published Text amendment Planning commission: Not less than 15 days prior to public hearing rext amendment City commission: not less than 15 days prior to public hearing Zoning man amandment Planning commission: not less than 15 days prior to public hearing Planning commission: Not less than 15 days prior to public hearing Zoning map amendment City commission: reasonable time prior to public hearing City commission: not less than 15 days prior to public hearing Special use permit Variance Not less than 15 days prior to public hearing Appeal
+TABLE 71-U NOTICE TIMING Application Notice F Required Application Written Published Text amendment Planning commission: Not less than 15 days prior to public hearing rext amendment City commission: not less than 15 days prior to public hearing Zoning man amandment Planning commission: not less than 15 days prior to public hearing Planning commission: Not less than 15 days prior to public hearing Zoning map amendment City commission: reasonable time prior to public hearing City commission: not less than 15 days prior to public hearing Special use permit Variance Not less than 15 days prior to public hearing Appeal